Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 • Flow Bar flickered or showed layout glitches when switching states or screen sizes rapidly.
 The bar now transitions smoothly without flickering or positioning artifacts.

-• Flow Bar became briefly unavailable after waking from sleep or App Nap.
-Flow now recognizes when the system was frozen and avoids unnecessary restarts.
+• Flow Bar became briefly unavailable after waking from sleep, or disconnected and restarted unexpectedly during use.
+Flow now recognizes when the system was temporarily frozen and avoids unnecessary restarts.

 • Keyboard shortcuts and dictation triggers were delayed or dropped.
 Keyboard shortcuts now respond reliably.